List of Adventure Time characters: GOLB

-GOLB is the embodiment of chaos, being capable of corrupting and fusing creatures into monsters, or erasing people from existence altogether.
+GOLB is the embodiment of chaos, capable of corrupting and fusing creatures into monsters or erasing people from existence altogether.
 He was first introduced in the episode "Puhoy", when he is briefly glimpsed by Finn as he returns to Ooo from the Pillow World.
 In the episode "You Forgot Your Floaties", it is revealed that at one point, he attacked Mars and wiped Magic Man's wife, Margles, from existence.
 This catastrophe set off a series of events that eventually culminated in Magic Man losing his sanity.
-GOLB is extremely powerful, as not even the wish magic of Prismo could bring Margles back.
+GOLB is so powerful that not even the wish magic of Prismo could bring Margles back.
 It is also known that the Lich claimed to be "the last scholar of GOLB".

 He plays a significant role in the series finale "Come Along with Me", being summoned to Ooo in the aftermath of the Great Gum War, where he creates monstrous mutations out of the assembled Candy People armies.
 After GOLB swallows Finn, Betty, and the Ice King, he "digests" them, stripping them down to their basic forms, reverting the latter two to their original human states.
 The people of Ooo discover that GOLB's nature as a being of chaos makes him vulnerable to the harmonious nature of music, and they are able to cut a hole into his stomach by singing at him.
 Finn and Simon manage to escape, but Betty remains inside GOLB with the Ice King's Crown, which was returned to its original wish-granting state by GOLB's digestion.
-She wishes for the power to keep Simon safe, which ultimately fuses her and GOLB into a single entity.
-Leaving behind only the Ice King's Crown, GOLB then departs Ooo.
+She wishes for the power to keep Simon safe, which ultimately fuses her and GOLB into a single entity, "GOLBetty".
+GOLBetty then departs Ooo, leaving behind only the Ice King's Crown.